rancher/elemental-toolkit/docs/content/en/docs/Development/build_raw_images.md

 ## Building the RAW image

-The RAW image is just a RAW disk image that contains the recovery, so once launched is ready to be used for installing whatever cOS or derivative that you want into the VM disks.
-This allows us to have a barebones base image that can be used for provisioning whatever cOS you want.
+The RAW image is just a RAW disk image that contains the recovery, so once launched is ready to be used for installing whatever Elemental or derivative that you want into the VM disks.
+This allows us to have a barebones base image that can be used for provisioning whatever Elemental you want.

 Building the RAW image is as simple as running: